 The Italian-produced Benelli M4 is one of the best overall choices for a semi-automatic shotgun and currently sees service with the United States armed forces.

 One of the potential problems with semi-automatic shotguns (as discussed previously) is that they can be more finicky than pump-action shotguns.

-It also comes standard with ghost ring sights (which are easier to lie up than standard bead sights) and a Picatinny rail for adding optics such as a red dot sight.
+It also comes standard with ghost ring sights (which are easier to lie up than standard bead sights) and a 1913 rail for adding optics such as a red dot sight.

 Another good choice for an Italian-made semi-automatic shotgun is the Beretta 1301 Tactical.
 While still expensive, it’s notably more affordable than the Benelli M4.